 If all you plan on doing is leisurely lounge around the beach or pool, you can wear whatever swimsuit style you want.
 That said, if you plan on swimming laps, there absolutely are correct and incorrect choices.
 The correct choices are to wear a one piece swimsuit with either a keyhole or open back design, and any other answer is a subpar choice.

-Yes, two piece swimsuits like bikinis or tankinis look cute and will get a lot of likes on social media.
+Yes, two piece swimsuits like bikinis or tankinis look cute and will get a lot of attention both in-person and online if you’re uploading to social media.
 But, two piece swimsuits are impractical for swimming; ever notice why those girls are never actually in the water?
 The second you attempt to do a butterfly stroke, expect the top half, bottom half, or both halves to come flying off.
 They are not able to stay on your body the same way a one piece swimsuit can.

 That said, one piece swimsuits are not foolproof.
 You still need to get a swimsuit that is the right size.
 You also have to consider cup size, bust shape, rib cage size, and so on.
 If a swimsuit doesn’t fit you properly, it can still catch water or slow you down whether there are keyhole functions or not.